The Incredibles: Critical response

 The Incredibles received widespread acclaim upon release.
-Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, making it Pixar's fourth (consecutive) film to receive this grade (after Toy Story 2, Monsters, Inc., and Finding Nemo).
+Metacritic, which uses a weighted average, assigned the a score of 90 out of 100, based on 41 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film a rare grade of "A+" on an A+ to F scale, making it Pixar's fourth consecutive film to receive this grade (after Toy Story 2, Monsters, Inc., and Finding Nemo).
 The Incredibles was Pixar's sixth consecutive film to obtain both critical and commercial acclaim.

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four, writing that the film "alternates breakneck action with satire of suburban sitcom life" and is "another example of Pixar's mastery of popular animation."
 Peter Travers of Rolling Stone also gave the film three-and-a-half, calling it "one of the year's best" and saying that it "doesn't ring cartoonish, it rings true."
 Giving the film three-and-a-half as well, People magazine found that The Incredibles "boasts a strong, entertaining story and a truckload of savvy comic touches."

 Eleanor Ringel Gillespie of The Atlanta Journal-Constitution was bored by the film's "recurring pastiches of earlier action films", concluding that "the Pixar whizzes do what they do excellently; you just wish they were doing something else."
 Jessica Winter of The Village Voice criticized the film for "playing as a standard summer action film", despite being released in early November.
 Her review, titled as "Full Metal Racket," noted that The Incredibles "announces the studio's arrival in the vast yet overcrowded Hollywood lot of eardrum-bashing, metal-crunching action sludge."
 Laura Clifford of Reeling Reviews gave the film an A− and said, "Mix X-Men with True Lies and Spy Kids then add the retro design of The Powerpuff Girls all tied together with the magical technology of Pixar."
 In a positive review, Jennifer Frey of The Washington Post explained that "the movie is full of wonderful little touches: Syndrome, the bad guy, is drawn to remind viewers of Heat Miser from the classic Christmas cartoon The Year Without a Santa Claus.
 As always, Pixar excels with its animation, but what makes this family film even more appealing is the smartness of the script, which is clearly written, end to end, to appeal to adults as well as children."